gkapfham/python-talk-abstracts/pyohio_2021_typer_poetry.md

 will introduce the key ideas behind the use of both Typer and Poetry.
 The presentation will then explain each command that a software developer must use to start a Python project with Poetry and to install dependencies like the Typer package.
-Along with sketching the idea for an application with a command-line interface and show how to implement it in Typer, the talk will explain how to use Poetry to upload the talk to PyPI and use `pipx` to install and run it in an isolated environment.
+Along with sketching the idea for an application that has a command-line interface and showing how to implement it in Typer, the talk will explain how to use Poetry to upload the application to PyPI and use `pipx` to install and run it in an isolated environment.
 People who watch this talk will gain the knowledge that they need to easily create full-fledged command-line applications in Python.

 ## Additional Details